BrightLab-ANVIL/MotorMEICAModeling/README.md

-# MotorOrth
+# MotorMEICAModeling
-Testing orthogonalization of ME-ICA components for motor-task analysis
+Testing aggressive, moderate, and conservative methods of implementing rejected ME-ICA components in subject-level motor-task analysis.

 ## 1. Motor calculations
 *FDcorrCalc.m*: Function to calculate average FD and correlations of motion regressors with task regressor(s)